rudymatela/tankode/README.md

 ![Tankode demo](https://github.com/rudymatela/tankode/releases/download/v0.0.1/tankode-400x200.gif)

-The game has a simple API for Haskell, C and Bash.
+The game has a simple API for Haskell, C, Ruby and Bash.
 Example tankodes are provided with the game package.

 The game has been designed to be programming-language independent.
 Tankodes